hanansuk/hanansuk/README.md

 ###

 I'm a data scientist working for TikTok.
 For the projects I've worked on until today, I've mostly used Python, R, SQL, Bash and a variety of other tools.
 Feel free to take a look at my repo and see what I have worked on so far; much more to come!

 <br/>

-🔭 I’m currently working on my capstone project (210)

-🌱 I’m a graduate student for a Data Science (MIDS) degree at UC Berkeley
+🔭 I graduated with a Master's in Information and Data Science (MIDS) degree from UC Berkeley

 ⚡ I have a certificate in Data Science from UC Berkeley Extension